 - call to action.

 The headline’s the first thing customers see.
-It needs to grab attention.
+It has to grab attention.
 Its key job is to make the customer want to read more.

 Writing good headlines is a key copywriting skill.
 It takes time to learn.